 With so many blogs out there, all using affiliate links, your readers may go somewhere else, click on another blogger's link and immediately buy, which means you lose out on the sale.
 In other words, you're not converting your readers to buyers instantly.
 If, by some small chance, your readers don't click on any other affiliate links besides yours, and they purchase something within 30 days (or however long that retailers cookies last) of clicking on your link, you WILL get credit for it, but the best way to insure you make money via affiliate linking is you convert your readers as soon as possible.

 There are a million reasons why your readers may not be converting immediately after clicking on one of your links, but the most obvious one is that they're just not ready to buy.
 There's not a lot you can do about that, but you can post consistently, make your blog a resource to keep readers coming back to your blog frequently enough that yours is the last link they click when they ARE ready to buy.
-Also, give them an incentive to go buy NOW with a coupon code, or sale item.
+Also, give them an incentive to go buy now with a coupon code, referral code, or sale item.

 Your readers don't trust you